|

 on.

-Vietnam, Turkey, and Myanmar may conjure visions of dangerous places.
-In fact, Vietnam for example, is one of the safest destinations for travelers in the world.
+Vietnam and Myanmar may conjure visions of dangerous places from historical eras.
+In fact, data reveals Vietnam is one of the safest destinations for travelers in the world.
 The popularity of our family trips bears witness to this.
 We choose to travel to these destinations because they are fascinating and because they are so different than our culture.
 Different does not mean dangerous, despite much of the media's presentation.

 In regards to cycling safety, while in Myanmar, Basque Country and off-road in the Golden Triangle, traffic is sparse.
 On other tours, we try as much as possible